 The UCSD Student-Run Free Dental Clinics play an important role in offering health care and providing an avenue for access-to-care to those who are low income, uninsured, and/or homeless.
 A team of volunteering pre-dental students, dentists, and other volunteers work together to provide comprehensive care to our patients.
-We work closely with the Medical and Pharmacy clinics to improve overall health and livelihood.
+We work closely with medical, pharmacy, legal, acupuncture, and social workers to improve overall health and livelihood.

 However, due to the overwhelming number of patients in need, we currently are not accepting new patients for comprehensive care, and instead work with existing medical patients of the UCSD Free Clinic Project.